 We have learned and survived much this last year.
 2020 was riddled with a reawakening of health and wellness truths that we need to fortify our minds and bodies.
 Learn some simple, non-stressful ways to better fortify bodies from the rages of modern living and uncertain times.

 I'd like to bring more focus on eating to support and nurture our microbiome; the community “ecology” of bacteria that live in our gastrointestinal tract.
+The next time you contemplate making a meal, please ask yourself this simple question: “When you eat, who are you feeding and fueling?”

 Normally when we are in the store eyeing the organic tomatoes in comparison to their cheaper counterparts, we only really consider paying more because we desire a food without synthetic chemical pesticides and herbicides.
 Perhaps equally important are the natural compounds that are higher in organic food according to studies.
 Yes, that tomato may be more expensive, but did you know that it has higher levels of antioxidant and antioxidant activity compounds including polyphenols, vitamin C, lycopene, quercetin, and kaempferol?